White Teatfish (Sea Cucumber) (2020)

 East Coast Sea Cucumber Fishery

 White Teatfish in Queensland is only harvested commercially.
 Nominal catch rates for White Teatfish have stabilised after a minor peak in 2010–11 and are now close to the average catch rate over the past 10 years [Roelofs et al. 2018].
-Decreases in reported harvest over the past 15 years (from 131 t in 2003–04 to 43 t in 2011–12) are due to reductions in the quota for White Teatfish and do not reflect biomass declines.
-These voluntary reductions allowed the fishery participants to increase the take of other species within the constraints of the overall total allowable catch limit for the fishery.
+Decreases in reported harvest over the past 15 years (from 131 t in 2003–04 to 53 t in 2019–20) are due to reductions in the quota for White Teatfish and do not reflect biomass declines.
+This inference is supported by a 2021 stock assessment which estimated the White Teatfish stock to be around 80% of the unfished biomass (1995) (Helidoniotis 2021).
 The above evidence indicates the biomass of this management unit is unlikely to be depleted and that recruitment is unlikely to be impaired.

-White Teatfish are managed in Queensland under a rotational zoning scheme (RZS) and fishing pressure is further constrained under a Total Allowable Commercial Catch (TACC).
-Catches have been at or just below the 53 t TACC since its introduction in 2011–12 [QFISH 2020].
-Management strategy evaluation (MSE) of the RZS determined that the risk of the fishery depleting White Teatfish biomass to below 40 per cent of unfished biomass was very low under Queensland Sea Cucumber (East Coast) Fishery management arrangements [Skewes et al. 2014].
-Spatial closures in the Great Barrier Reef Marine Park protect an estimated 30 per cent of the White Teatfish spawning biomass and commercial catch quotas are in place to restrict catches to sustainable levels.
+Longer-term management of White Teatfish is guided by the Queensland Sea Cucumber Fishery Harvest Strategy 2021–2026 t [Queensland Department of Agriculture and Fisheries 2021].
+Current harvest levels do not exceed the primary harvest strategy goal of maintaining the stocks at a target biomass reference point of 60%.
+The species is also managed under a rotational zoning scheme (RZS) with fishing pressure further constrained under a Total Allowable Commercial Catch (TACC) limit.
+Catches have been at or just below the 53 t TACC since its introduction in 2011–12.
+Management strategy evaluation (MSE) of the RZS determined that the risk of the fishery depleting White Teatfish biomass to below 40% of unfished biomass was very low under Queensland Sea Cucumber (East Coast) Fishery management arrangements [Skewes et al. 2014].
+Spatial closures in the Great Barrier Reef Marine Park protect an estimated 30% of the White Teatfish spawning biomass and commercial catch quotas are in place to restrict catches to sustainable levels.
 Recreational harvest of White Teatfish is not allowed in Queensland waters.
 The above evidence indicates the current level of fishing mortality is unlikely to cause the stock to become recruitment impaired.

 On the basis of the evidence provided above, the East Coast Sea Cucumber Fishery (Queensland) management unit is classified as a sustainable stock.